inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 - Data Types - declairing data types is recommended but not required
     - saves space in memory
     - implicit assertion - load will fail if the data types don't match what has been defined.
 - Date Columns - Create a list of datetime columns to be parsed by read_csv as dates
+- Return the CSV

 ```python
 @data_loader